Corporate Body

 Summary

 Bio21 Molecular Science and Biotechnology Institute (Bio21 Institute) was established in 2002 and officially launched in 2005.
 Bio21 Institute is a multidisciplinary research centre based at The University of Melbourne focused on Biotechnology, drawing on and facilitating collaboration between the life sciences, physical sciences and engineering.
-In 2013/2014 Bio21 Institute became Biomedical Research Victoria.
+In 2013/2014 Bio21 Institute became part of Biomedical Research Victoria.

 Related Corporate Bodies